 After the union of Vijaya and his 700 followers with 700 brides and their retinue of one thousand families from Madurai, the capital of the Pandya kingdom, is the third wave of migrants, who settled in the island.

 The early settlements in ancient Sri Lanka flourished in the areas with water resources such as rivers, tanks and lakes.
 The early settlers of Sri Lanka had chosen these areas in the dry zone due to the importance of water for agriculture.
 They came from the areas in India where the agriculture had been the main lively good.
 The early settlers had invented a sophisticated water management system crisscrossing the entire dry zone.
 The tanks, canals, and sluices of the system show the very advanced principals and techniques that are second to none even today.

 Anicut, Spillway, Bisokotuwa feats of ancient engineer

-Sri Lanka is the country that had the most advanced in Asia.
+Sri Lanka is the country that had the most advanced early irrigation systems in Asia.
 The first settlers of Sri Lanka (Indo-Aryan) possessed of high technical ability, with wide vision and a highly developed “water” and topographical sense.
 The vastness of conception of Ceylon’s ancient irrigation system removes all doubt that the old engineer must have depended to a critical degree on a system of levelling and horizontal measurement to render the construction practicable.
 Anicut, spillways and Bisokotuwa are several genius constructions of ancient engineers that worth to mention here.